 It is important to note that no matter how much you want your puppy to behave well, dogs do what works for them.

-For instance, if you have a cat at home, which has been coexisting with your dog, he might have developed poop eating habit and you have no idea.
+For instance, if you have a cat at home, which has been coexisting with your dog, he might have developed poop-eating habits, and you have no idea.

-You must be wondering what I am talking about since you do not keep your dog hungry.
-However, you should watch what you are feeding to your dog and monitor how he eats.
+You must wonder what I am talking about since you do not keep your dog hungry.
+However, it would help if you watched what you were feeding your dog and monitored how he ate.
 In most cases, you might not know if you are underfeeding your dog since he will always want more.

-It is important to see a veterinarian in order to determine the amount of food you offer him and how frequent.
-Underfeeding can be the cause of your dog eating his and other animals’ poop on walks.
+See a veterinarian determine the amount of food you offer him and how frequently.
+Underfeeding can cause your dog and other animals to poop on walks.

-How to stop your dog eating poop on walks.
+How to stop your dog from eating poop on walks.

-Now that we have look at some of the possible causes of your dog eating poop on walks, how do you stop him?
-It is disgusting to us humans and it can also be harmful to your dog’s health, or even a sign that you need to feed him well, spend time with him and also make his days interesting.
+Now that we have looked at some possible causes of your dog eating poop on walks, how do you stop him?
+It is disgusting to humans and can also harm your dog’s health, or even a sign that you need to feed him well, spend time with him and make his days enjoyable.

 The first thing you should do if you notice your puppy indulging in the behavior of eating poop is to see a vet.
-This will be helpful in ruling out any underlying and life-threatening issues in your dog.
+This will help rule out any underlying and life-threatening issues in your dog.
 Once you have tested your dog, you may go ahead and use the following measure to keep your dog from eating poop;

 1) Intensive training

-In fact, he might feel encouraged as he does not understand what you are saying.
-However, through efforts and consistency, you will be able to communicate with your dog, and he will know when he is doing something wrong.
+He might feel encouraged as he does not understand what you are saying.
+However, you can communicate with your dog through efforts and consistency, knowing when he is doing something wrong.

-As much fun as it can be, training your dog is going to take time and your patience will be tested every now and then.
-Not only will training your dog to solve the poop eating behavior but also other behavior related issues.
-These are some of the tips you can use to successfully train your pup;
+As much fun as it can be, training your dog will take time, and your patience will be tested now and then.
+Not only will teaching your dog to solve the poop-eating behavior but also other behavior-related issues.
+These are some of the tips you can use to train your pup successfully train your puppy;

 a) Name him

-If you have not named your puppy yet, you are going to have trouble training your dog.
-This is because pups are obedient but then again, how is he going to know that you are addressing him.
-It is also important to choose a name that is easy to pronounce so as he can get used to it fast.
+If you have not named your puppy yet, you will have trouble training your dog.
+This is because pups are obedient but then again, how will he know that you are addressing him?
+It is also essential to choose a name that is easy to pronounce so that he can get used to it fast.

 b) Tell him to do things often.

 Once your dog has learned the art of responding to his name, it is time to tell him what to do.
-In normal circumstance, your dog will have no training or different training all the same.
+In normal circumstances, your dog will have no training or different training.
 The trick to make him understand that he is in a different environment is telling him to do certain things often.

-To successfully do this, you will need to showcase to him and tell him to do the same.
-For instance, if you want to teach him on how to greet people, you may put your hand out for him, or take his paw to show him what you mean.
+To successfully do this, you will need to showcase it to him and tell him to do the same.
+For instance, if you want to teach him how to greet people, you may put your hand out or take his paw to show him what you mean.

-It is important to keep in mind that he does not have a human brain and so this might take some time.
+It is important to remember that he does not have a human brain, so this might take some time.

-In the case where you want your dog to stop eating poop on walks, you might consider teaching him certain phrases.
-For instance, you can teach ‘leave it’ phrase to warn him to stop eating poop.
+You might consider teaching him specific phrases.
+You might consider teaching him particular terms.
+You might consider teaching him specific terms.
+You might consider introducing him to express terms if you want your dog to stop eating poop on walks.
+For instance, you can prepare the ‘leave it’ word to warn him to stop eating poop.
 This will need a lot of training and consistency.

 c) Realistic expectation.

 Unlike human children who understand verbal language, our canine friends do not.
 This makes it even hard to teach them as they might take time before grasping anything at all.
-This means that you will have to be very patient with your puppy and hope that he is going to learn.
+You must be patient with your puppy and hope he will learn.

-You might be frustrated when you keep teaching your dog to do stuff but he will not.
-However, you can introduce one lesson after another and do not yell at him when he gets it all wrong.
-Instead, be encouraging and do not tire, he will eventually learn.
+You might be frustrated when you keep teaching your dog to do stuff, but he will not.
+However, you can introduce one lesson after another and not yell at him when he gets it all wrong.
+Instead, be encouraging and do not tire; he will eventually learn.

-A domesticated dog will do what you train them to do, unlike in the wild where he does what he wants.
-You should also set a realistic expectation and give him time.
-Consistency is key to training your dog out of the poop eating behavior.
+A domesticated dog will do what you train them to do, unlike in the wild, where he does what he wants.
+You should also set realistic expectations and give him time.
+Consistency is key to training your dog out of poop-eating behavior.

 d) Reinforce Good behavior

-Just like us, dogs need motivation in order for them to quit habits or learn something.
+Like us, dogs need the motivation to quit habits or learn something.
 When you have committed to training your dog to stop eating poop, you should reinforce every lesson learned by offering him treats.

-To be able to get your dog to forget how poop tastes like, you can alternate that with his favorite treat.
-Whenever you tell him to stop and leave the poop, you may consider offering him something in return.
-Bribery and rewarding in dog training is necessary and works most of the times.
+You can alternate that with his favorite treat to get your dog to forget what poop tastes like.
+You may consider offering him something when you tell him to stop and leave the poop.
+Bribery and rewards in dog training are necessary and work most of the time.

 Carry treats with you when you are walking your dog.
-It is also important to remain focused and attentive when you are training your dog.
+It is also essential to remain focused and attentive while training your dog.

-e) Put more emphasis on ‘leave it’ command
+e) Put more emphasis on the ‘leave it’ command

-Dogs view their owners as their only companion and best friend.
-This makes him want to do things to please you, which you can use to your advantage in efforts to stop your dog eating poop on walks.
+Dogs view their owners as their only companions and best friend.
+This makes him want to do things to please you, which you can use to your advantage to stop your dog from eating poop on walks.
 The ‘leave it’ command is a lesson your dog should never forget, and neither should you.

-Even at home, you should practice using it to make him understand that you do not want him engaging in certain behavior like eating poop or going to restricted areas.
-This way, you will have a responsive dog and you can keep him from eating poop and thus promoting good health.
+You should practice using it at home to make him understand that you do not want him to engage in specific behavior like eating poop or going to restricted areas.
+This way, you will have a responsive dog and keep him from eating poop, thus promoting good health.

-The habit of a dog eating poop on walks can be as a result of underlying medical conditions and for this reason, you should get him checked by a vet.
+The habit of a dog eating poop on walks can be a result of underlying medical conditions, and for this reason, you should get him checked by a vet.

 These could range from dietary issues to more severe health conditions like diabetes, Cushing disease, etc.

-If poop eating behavior is accompanied by other symptoms like diarrhea, vomiting, loss of appetite, weight loss and reduced growth, you should definitely get him medical assistance.
+If poop eating behavior is accompanied by other symptoms like diarrhea, vomiting, loss of appetite, weight loss, and reduced growth, you should get him medical assistance.
 The vet will examine your dog and also treat him.

-It is vital to offer your dog enough food, with the required nutrients in order to keep him healthy and happy.
+It is vital to offer your dog enough food with the required nutrients to keep him healthy and happy.

 3) Supervise him

-It is likely that your dog has adopted poop eating even from home unless he starts the behavior suddenly.
-This is can be as a result of being unsupervised at home, where your pup will develop this behavior.
+Your dog has likely adopted poop eating even from home unless he starts the behavior suddenly.
+This can result from being unsupervised at home, where your pup will develop this behavior.

-It can also result from loneliness where your dog will seek attention or use poop eating behavior as a coping mechanism.
+It can also result from loneliness, where your dog seeks attention or uses poop-eating behavior as a coping mechanism.
 This is especially when your dog suffers from separation anxiety.
 You can solve this through training and also spending time with him.

-It is, however, important to make sure that you pick up your pup’s poop as you walk him.
-This will not only prevent him from eating it right back but also keep the environment clean.
-You might also consider changing the place you walk your dog if it is dirty and has animal poop.
+It is, however, essential to make sure that you pick up your pup’s poop as you walk him.
+This will prevent him from eating it right back and keep the environment clean.
+You might also consider changing where you walk your dog if it is dirty and has animal poop.

-Getting your dog a muzzle might look like a great idea, which I am not against but there is definitely another measure you can take before that.
+Getting your dog a muzzle might look like a great idea, which I am not against, but there is another measure you can take before that.

 My final thought.

-You should always pay attention to your dog’s behavior change in order to notice any inappropriate and improper behavior.
-Your dog looks at you as a member of his pack and also his leadership.
+You should always pay attention to your dog’s behavior change to notice inappropriate and improper behavior.
+Your dog looks at you as a member of his pack and leadership.
 It is up to you to teach him how to act on walks.

-Training, feeding him well and playing with him will also contribute greatly to curb poop eating habit.
+Training, feeding him well, and playing with him will also contribute significantly to curbing poop-eating habits.
 However, remember to be patient and consistent with him as he adopts his new training.

-Consider picking up other pet’s poop on time before your dog goes crazy about the disgusting delicacy.
-This will help in keeping him from eating poop, his and other animals’.
+Consider picking up other pets’ poop on time before your dog goes crazy about the disgusting delicacy.
+This will help keep him from eating poop and other animals.